rahmanMo/MCEG-GUI/README.md

 Data is not being refreshed every 30 sec as intended on data feed script.
 Reason: All the processing power is directed to data feed script, therefore it takes longer for MongoDb to make changes to database.
 Solution: Put MongoDb server on a seperate VM and edit the `/server/route/api.js`.
 Change `const dbURL` and point it to the VM running MongoDB.

+## When shit hits the fan
+There have been exception with APScheduler library.
+May cause the application to fail.
+Find all the process related to stage data feed python files by running `ps -ax` They look something like this:
+`25757 ?
+Sl     1:34 python3 stg1DataFeed.py`
+`25802 ?
+Sl     1:31 python3 stg2DataFeed.py`
+`25883 ?
+Sl     1:31 python3 stg3DataFeed.py`

+Grab all three process id and kill them using kill command.
+Example: `kill 25757`

+Stop Node.js server using `pm2 stop server`

+Stop mongodb using `sudo systemctl stop mongod`

+All of this will stop all part of the application.

+To restart follow the steps described in Prod section

 ## Prod
 Clone repo and do `sudo npm install` or if you are using Yarn run `yarn` command to install dependencies